gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/creating-an-adapter.md

 }
 ```

-If you want to quickly prototype an adapter, you could also author your file(s) directly in an example project (before moving them to their own repository).
+If you want to quickly prototype an adapter, you can also author your file(s) directly in an example project (before moving them to their own repository).
 Here's how:

 1. Create an adapter file called `gatsby-adapter-foo.js` at the root of your project: